wxMaxima-developers/wxmaxima/Compiling.md

 ### Compiling wxMaxima on Linux and Linux-like systems (Cygwin, MacPorts, Fink, Homebrew,...)

 wxMaxima is built using the CMake build system.
-The fastest builds are achieved with Ninja, so ensure you've installed both CMake and Ninja.
-If you can't install ninja, please *do not provide the `-G Ninja` argument to CMake*.

-The following steps will build and install wxMaxima using CMake and Ninja.
+The following steps will build and install wxMaxima using CMake.
 Assume you start inside wxmaxima source tree root folder.
 Then:

-- Using cmake 3.13 or newer

-        mkdir -p ../build-wxm
-        cmake -G Ninja -S . -B ../build-wxm cmake --build ../build-wxm
-        sudo cmake --install ../build-wxm

-- Using cmake 3.7-3.12

-        mkdir -p ../build-wxm
-        cd ../build-wxm
-        cmake ../wxmaxima
-        cd ../wxmaxima
+        mkdir -p ../build-wxm           # create a build directory cd ../build-wxm                 # change to the build directory cmake ../wxmaxima               # configure the build
+                                        # ../wxmaxima is the path to the wxMaxima sources.
+        cmake --build .                 # build wxMaxima
+                                        # You can speed up the build, if you
+                                        # have multiple CPU cores, using
-        cmake --build ../build-wxm
+                                        # cmake --build . -- -j 4
+                                        # (-j 4 means: Use 4 CPU cores).
+                                        # Adjust the number for your CPU.
-        sudo cmake --install ../build-wxm
+        sudo cmake --build . -- install # install it

 If you want to install into a special prefix (not `/usr/local`), add `-DCMAKE_INSTALL_PREFIX:PATH=/your/installation/prefix` to the first cmake invocation.
 E.g.

-    cmake -DCMAKE_INSTALL_PREFIX=/your/installation/prefix -G Ninja -S . -B ../build-wxm
+    cmake -DCMAKE_INSTALL_PREFIX=/your/installation/prefix ../wxmaxima

-If installed, wxMaxima can use cppcheck to check the source for potential bugs that may escape detection during normal compilation.
-You can enable that with: `-DWXM_USE_CPPCHECK=YES` in the initial cmake invocation.
-For best results, use the most recent cppcheck.
-Old cppcheck version produce useless output full of spurious mis-diagnostics.
+Of course you can use the CMake GUI (`cmake-gui`) or curses based CMake (`ccmake`) for the configure step and change some CMake variables.

 If you want to create binary packages (tar.gz, tar.bz2, DEB & RPM, on MacOs also .dmg), the following command will create them:

-    cmake --build ../build-wxm -- package
+    cmake --build . -- package

 #### Mac Os: Creating a portable .apk and .dmg installer